fictionco/fiction/@apps/factor/docs/structure.md

 ## Organizing Your App

-The basic structure of Factor apps should be familiar to most Javascript developers.
+The basic structure of Factor apps should be familiar to most JavaScript developers.

 ![Factor App Structure](./img/structure.jpg)